troussej/atg-utils/README.md

 Command line utilities for ATG

+# Overview

+This command line utility allows simple access to your local config folder, and perform operations on the .properties:
+ - list all the .properties
+ - list all the logging overides
+ - open the localconfig properties by simply entering a Nucleus path
+ - edit quickly the log levels

 # Installation

 `npm install -g atg-utils`

 Create a .atgconfig file in your user's home with the following content:

+ - editor : editor of choice (vi,subl,emacs, etc)
+ - dynamoHome : $DYNAMO_ROOT/home

 (if you don't create the file, you will be asked each param on first startup)